jordibc/atom-center-line/README.md

 It is bound to `ctrl-l` which overrides the built-in.

-Once Atom's core is in a public repository, I'd like to propose this get moved into the core to replace Scroll To Cursor since it is a simple but useful superset of it.
+Once Atom's core is in a public repository, this could get moved into the core to replace Scroll To Cursor since it is a simple but useful superset of it.